MHaggis/ASRGEN/README.md

 ### Code Structure

-The codebase is organized into several Python scripts.
-Here's a brief overview of some key files:

 The project consists of the following key components:

 - 1️⃣ ASR Configurator 🛠️: A tool for configuring ASR rules and generating the corresponding PowerShell commands. 📝